genetrydash/GDPSP-improved/README.md

 - Collision was so bad (Improved it by A LOT)

+- Corner Collisions

 - Ship glitching and no-clipping

 - Levels are more optimized and accurate to the real game

 - Updated Metatiles

+- Practice Mode (beta, only works when cube and colors are messed up)

+- Better Particles

+- Color Improvements in main menu

+- Player lerping/easing (so smoother)

 ## To do list:
+- Finish practice mode

 - More graphical improvements (specifically add glow)

 - Menu improvements and add high score percentage bar